FDio/csit/docs/report/introduction/methodology_nat44.rst

     16515072.
   - [mrr|ndrpdr|soak], MRR, NDRPDR or SOAK test.

+..
+    TODO: The -s{S} part is redundant,
+    we can save space by removing it.
+    TODO: Make traffic profile names resemble suite names more closely.

 NAT44 Endpoint-Dependent
 ^^^^^^^^^^^^^^^^^^^^^^^^

+..
+    TODO: Is it possible to test a NAT44ed scenario where the outside source address and port is limited to just one value?
+    In theory, as long as every inside source address&port traffic uses a different destination address&port, there will be no conflicts, and we could use bidirectional stateless profiles.
+    Possibly, VPP requires some amount of outside source address&port to remain unused for security reasons.
+But we can try to see what happens.

+In order to excercise NAT44ed ability to translate based on both source and destination address and port, the inside-to-outside traffic varies also destination address and port.
+Destination port is the same as source port, destination address has the same offset as the source address, but applied to different subnet (starting with 20.0.0.0).

+As the mapping is not deterministic (for security reasons), we cannot easily use stateless bidirectional traffic profiles.
+Outside address and port range is fully covered, but we do not know which outside-to-inside source address and port to use to hit an open session of a particular outside address and port.

-NAT44ed is benchmarked using following methodologies:
+Therefore, NAT44ed is benchmarked using following methodologies:

-- Uni-directional throughput using *stateless* traffic profile.
+- Unidirectional throughput using *stateless* traffic profile.
 - Connections-per-second using *stateful* traffic profile.
-- Bi-directional throughput using *stateful* traffic profile.
+- Bidirectional PPS (see below) using *stateful* traffic profile.

-Uni-directional NAT44ed throughput tests are using TRex STL (Stateless) APIs and traffic profiles, but with packets sent only in inside-to-outside direction.
-Due to indeterministic bindings of outside to inside (src_addr,src_port) that are created dynamically at flow start bidirectional testing is not possible with stateless traffic profiles.
+Unidirectional NAT44ed throughput tests are using TRex STL (Stateless) APIs and traffic profiles, but with packets sent only in inside-to-outside direction.
-See :ref:`data_plane_throughput` for more detail.

-Similarly to NAT44det, NAT44ed uni-directional throughput tests include a ramp-up phase to establish and verify the presence of required NAT44ed binding entries.
-NAT44ed CPS (connections-per-second) and throughput / PPS stateful tests do not have a ramp-up phase.
+Similarly to NAT44det, NAT44ed unidirectional throughput tests include a ramp-up phase to establish and verify the presence of required NAT44ed binding entries.

 Stateful NAT44ed tests are using TRex ASTF (Advanced Stateful) APIs and traffic profiles, with packets sent in both directions.
 Tests are run with both UDP and TCP/IP sessions.
+As both NAT44ed CPS (connections-per-second) and PPS (packets-per-second) stateful tests measure (also) session opening performance, they use state reset instead of ramp-up trial.
+That is also the reason why PPS tests are not called throughput tests.

 Associated CSIT test cases use the following naming scheme to indicate NAT44DET case tested: